-During the period, the Fund continued to invest its funds in accordance with the Product Disclosure Statement and the provisions of the Fund's Constitution.
+During the period, the Fund invested its funds in accordance with the Product Disclosure Statement and the provisions of the Fund's Constitution.

-The Fund's performance was 5.38% (net of fees) for the period ended 30 June 2023.
-The Fund's benchmark, the MSCI Emerging Markets (Net) Index returned 1.75% for the same period.
+The Fund's performance was -0.77% (net of fees) for the period ended 30 June 2023.
+The Fund does not operate against a benchmark.

-The Fund's performance is calculated based on the percentage change in the Fund's redemption price over the period (with any distributions paid during the period reinvested).
+The Fund's performance is calculated based on the percentage change in the Fund's net tangible assets over the period (with any distributions paid during the period reinvested).
 Returns are disclosed after fees and expenses.